10 Nail Problems You Need to Know About

 Nutrient Deficiencies: What is termed Beau’s lines results from horizontal ridges that appear as indentations into the nail bed and can be associated with a deficiency in zinc (11).

-Foods for Improvement: If you have a iron deficiency, than add iron rich foods to your diet as you would do to rid of white spots.
+Foods for Improvement: If you have an iron deficiency, then add iron rich foods to your diet as you would do to rid of white spots.
 Look to add zinc rich foods as well.

 Additional Recommendations: The type of horizontal ridges that appear are associated with different subcategories and a possible indication of different systemic diseases.
 See a doctor immediately to learn what disease the white discoloration of your nails is linked to.